Heavy Mesons to Open-Charmed Tetraquark Decays: Conclusion

 \item The amplitudes of $\overline B\to T P$ and $\overline B\to T S$ decays in $\Delta S=0$ and $-1$ transitions are decomposed into topological amplitudes, where we need seven (seven) and eleven (nine) independent topological amplitudes, respectively, in scenario I (II).
 The number of topological amplitudes contributing to modes with flavor exotic states is reduced considerably.
 In $\overline B\to T P$ with flavor exotic $T$ and $P=\pi, K$, only three (four) independent combinations of topological amplitudes are needed in scenario I (II), resulting in several relations on rates of these modes.
 Similarly, in $\overline B\to T S$ with flavor exotic $T$ and $S=a_0, \kappa$, only three (four) independent combinations of topological amplitudes are needed in scenario I (II), giving several rate relations.
 Although the doubly charged $T^*_{c\bar s 0}(2900)^{++}$ cannot be produced in $\overline B\to T P$ nor $\overline B\to T S$ decays, there are relations that can be used to verify whether $T_{cs 0} (2870)^0$ and $T^*_{c\bar s 0}(2900)^0$ are in the same multiplets or not.
+According to the OZI rule, the $\overline B\to T S$ topological amplitudes are expected to receive some suppressions.

 \item We note that $B^-_c\to T\overline T$ decays are kinematically allowed.
 Interestingly, doubly charged $T$ can be produced in these decays.
 The $B^-_c\to T\overline T$ decay amplitudes can be decomposed into seven topological amplitudes, while only three of them contribute to modes with flavor exotic $T$ and $\overline T$.
 In scenario I, these three topological amplitudes only occur in one combination for modes with flavor exotic $T$ and $\overline T$ ; these amplitudes are all related.
 In scenario II, all flavor exotic states participate in these decays.
+According to the OZI rule, the topological amplitudes in $B_c^-\to T \overline T$ decays are expected to have some suppressions.

 \item A summary of the participation of flavor exotic states in scenario I in $\overline B\to D\overline T$, $\overline B\to \overline T$, $\overline B\to T P$, $\overline B\to T S$ and $B^-_c\to T \overline T$ decays in $\Delta S=0$ and $\Delta S=-1$ transitions is shown in Table~\ref{tab: participation I}, while the summary for scenario II is in Table~\ref{tab: participation II}.